 In March of 2016, WILSSA returned to Augusta to meet with the Maine Guard again.
 It was learned that the first reviews of the draft application (scope of work, schedule, budget) had all been successful.
 But the Maine Guard had a new idea.
 They encouraged WILSSA to apply to the Department of Defense for Innovative Readiness Training assistance as well as the Maine Guard.
 Those two applications were approved by the Kittery Town Manager and forwarded to the Pentagon and Augusta in September.
 By November that application had been posted in the internal DOD web page for IRT projects nationwide.
 There is a lot of work ahead, but WILSSA is hopeful that active and reserve units from the branches of the military will come to Kittery in the summer of 2018 to repair the sea walls and marine railway and build a new pier.
 WILSSA is hopeful that the Maine Guard will take the lead for this exciting undertaking.

-On August 9, 2014, August 1, 2015 and July 16, 2016 the “Wood Island Flotilla” was held.
+On August 9, 2014, August 1, 2015, July 16, 2016 and July 29, 2017 the “Wood Island Flotilla” was held.
 These fun events were a show of support from local mariners for restoring Wood Island Station in a marine parade from Pepperrell Cove to Wood Island and back.
 Approximately 30 boats and as many as 200 people made each of them very successful events.
 The posters used to advertise “The Flotillas” were also real successes.
 Artwork was donated by Bob Nilson and was really wonderful.
 A wonderful video was created to highlight Flotilla 2016: https://www.youtube.com/watch?v=DaCb2_BT9Mg

 When will all of the restoration work be completed?
 That will depend on additional funding.
 A fully restored Station could be open to the public as early as 2019.
 This is a very exciting time for the Wood Island Life Saving Station in Kittery Point, Maine.

 The Town of Kittery owns Wood Island and its historic Life Saving Station.
 This building was built in 1907 and opened in January of 1908.
 It was used until 1948 as a place for men and their boats to assist mariners in distress off of the coast on Maine and New Hampshire.
 During WWII it was used by the US Navy to watch for Nazi submarines prowling the coast.
-It has been placed at the top of the list of “Most Endangered Historic Properties in the State of Maine” by the leading statewide historic preservation group, Maine Preservation.
+In 2012 it was placed at the top of the list of “Most Endangered Historic Properties in the State of Maine” by the leading statewide historic preservation group, Maine Preservation.

 When a Committee formed by the Town (the Wood Island Advisory Committee or WIAC) proposed demolition of the Station to Town Council in 2009, local citizens began to gather and ask why.
 The Town had been given the property for free by the National Park Service in 1973 but had not maintained the Station for many years.
 It had never been open to the public.
 Demolition seemed to be such a poor and expensive answer.
 From Kittery’s perspective, the approximately $250,000 cost to demolish it was too large to afford.
 Not only could they not afford to tear it down and they also couldn’t afford to restore it.
 Kittery was in a tough spot.
 They needed help.